TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - `calculate_heat_index_series` averages heat index across sequential temperature and humidity readings.
 - `estimate_hvac_energy_series` and `estimate_hvac_cost_series` evaluate energy
   use and cost for sequential HVAC temperature setpoints.

+## Calibration
+Calibrate your Lux sensors to accurate PPFD values for better lighting metrics.

+1. Place your PAR meter next to the Lux sensor so they see the same light.
+2. In the integration options, open **Calibration** and select your Lux and PPFD sources.
+3. Collect at least five points across the lighting range; hold each level steady a few seconds before adding.
+4. Finish to store a model (linear, quadratic or power) with R²/RMSE quality metrics.

+If readings don't vary or R² is low, your sensors may be noisy or lighting unstable.
+Gather more points across a wider range.

 ### Garden Summary Lovelace Card
 Add `garden-summary-card.js` as a Lovelace resource (HACS places it under